-Direct Debit for Telecoms and Hosting Companies
+Direct Debit for telecoms and hosting companies

 How to get started with Direct Debit

-You can get access to Direct Debit through a bank, a bureau, or GoCardless.
-If you would like to find out more about any of these options, you may find our 60 second guide to Direct Debit providers helpful.
+You can get access to the Direct Debit system via a bank, a bureau or GoCardless.
+If you would like to find out more about any of these options you may find our 60 second guide to Direct Debit providers helpful.

-GoCardless is a specialist Direct Debit provider.
-With GoCardless, you can automate your whole payment process and manage everything online.
-GoCardless offers:
+GoCardless is the UK’s leading Direct Debit payments provider.
+It lets you automate the whole payment process and manage everything online.
+It offers:

 Quick and easy sign up - You can sign up instantly and for free.